• Bio

 Then in early 2012 while I was preparing for a lecture on the maturing male voice that I was giving in Albuquerque, I found the answer in Titze’s Principles of voice production, which I’ll summarize1:

-• The male vocal fold grows disproportionately to the rest of the body.
-We see this as the Adam’s Apple, and the result is on average vocal folds in men that are 1.6 times as long as adult female’s.
+- The male vocal fold grows disproportionately to the rest of the body.
+We see this as the Adam’s Apple, and the result is

-• The shape of the male vocal fold is different The shape becomes much more wedge-like in puberty, and more of the fold comes into contact during phonation leading to stronger spectrum of overtones.
+on averagebetween the sizes of men and women, that translates to minimal difference the resulting vocal tract acoustics. - The shape of the male vocal fold is different The shape becomes much more wedge-like in puberty, and more of the fold comes into contact during phonation leading to stronger spectrum of overtones.
 We perceive this as “chest voice”.

 Titze points out the paradox by likening voice types to string instruments: there is no way to have a equivalence between adult voice types and string instruments when both resonator space and vibrating string length differences are compared.2